 It boasts at 31 grams of protein.
 And no fake protein added.

 For a snack, 2 pieces of Huckleberry Yogurt topped with Honey Granola.
 At only $1 a bag, these cute treats are worth grabbing.
-They are gelatin free, so are vegetarian friendly.
+They are gelatin-free, so they are vegetarian-friendly.
 Children will love them.
-They are crispy, airy and yet creamy as they hit your tongue.
+They are crispy, airy, and creamy as they hit your tongue.

 We really enjoyed these.